 Chipotle Turkey Chili with Apples

-1 large shallot, chopped (or 1 small onion, chopped)
+- 1 large shallot or 1 small onion, chopped

-2 Chipotle Chilies in Adobo Sauce, chopped + 1 Tablespoon sauce
+- 2 chipotle peppers in adobo sauce, chopped + 1 Tablespoon sauce

-- Heat a large soup pot over medium-high heat then add turkey, 1 apple that’s been peeled and chopped, and shallots.
+- To a large soup pot over medium-high heat add turkey, the peeled chopped apple, and shallots.
 Season with salt and pepper then cook until turkey is no longer pink, breaking it up as it cooks.
 Add garlic then cook for 1 more minute.
 Add chopped chipotle chilies and sauce, chili powder, and cumin then stir and cook for 1 more minute.